 The McMaster Engineering Concrete Toboggan Team competes every year at the Great Northern Concrete Toboggan Race.
 The team starts in September with theme selection as well as concrete test pours.
 The designs for super-structure, brakes, and steering are also finalized in the first few weeks.
 Throughout Term 1 the team meets on several occasions to pour concrete, cut metal, and assemble the toboggan.
 The team can score points at the competition for steering, brake and mix design, as well as costume, technical exhibition and technical report (to name a few).
-Last year (January 2015) the competition was held in Kelowna, BC, and this year the team will be travelling to Ottawa, ON.
+Over the last three years, the competition has been held in Kelowna, BC, Ottawa, ON and Waterloo ON.
 This team is suited for students from all disciplines, who are looking to be part of a big team with plenty of hands on experience.

 For more information, please contact the team at email@example.com or visit our website at http://www.eng.mcmaster.ca/toboggan/ .

 McMaster Solar Car

 A foot above the ground, driving down the highway at 85 km/h, feeling the raw power of a toaster!
 If any of that makes you feel all tingly inside, consider joining the solar car team, where we put the word ‘engineering’ to the test.
 Work alongside people from various years, programs, faculties, and members of industry as you design and build a truly one-of-a-kind solar car that reaches highway speeds on less power than it takes to run your microwave oven.
 Join us as we race teams from around the world across the Australian Outback and the United States.

 Our team meets in subgroups every week and designs/builds various subsystems of the car, such as the carbon fibre body, the high efficiency solar cell array, and the suspension and steering systems.
 We are always looking for dedicated new people to join our team.